Virus latency

 Virus latency (or viral latency) is the ability of a pathogenic virus to lie dormant (latent) within a cell, denoted as the lysogenic part of the viral life cycle.
 A latent viral infection is a type of persistent viral infection which is distinguished from a chronic viral infection.
 Latency is the phase in certain viruses' life cycles in which, after initial infection, proliferation of virus particles ceases.
 However, the viral genome is not eradicated.
 The virus can reactivate and begin producing large amounts of viral progeny (the lytic part of the viral life cycle) without the host becoming reinfected by new outside virus, and stays within the host indefinitely.

 Virus latency is not to be confused with clinical latency during the incubation period when a virus is not dormant.

 Mechanisms

 Episomal latency

-Episomal latency refers to the use of genetic episomes during latency.
-In this latency type, viral genes are stabilized, floating in the cytoplasm or nucleus as distinct objects, either as linear or lasso-shaped structures.
-Episomal latency is more vulnerable to ribozymes or host foreign gene degradation than proviral latency (see below).
+Episomal latency refers to the use of genetic episomes—extrachromosomal DNA elements—by a virus during its latent phase.
+In this latency type, viral genes are stabilized and maintained separately from the host genome, floating within the cell nucleus or cytoplasm as distinct structures.
+Episomes can be linear or lasso-shaped structures.
+Compared to proviral latency, episomal latency is more vulnerable to targeted ribozymes—catalytic RNAs designed to cleave specific sequences—and to degradation by host cellular mechanisms, such as nucleases and components of the immune response.
+Proviral latency, in contrast, involves integration of viral DNA into the host genome, which confers greater stability and resistance to such degradation, ensuring long-term persistence of the viral genome (see below).